ComedicChimera/chai-lang.dev/content/startup_guide/chapter1.md

 is going to print out `"Hello, world!"` to the console and is often the first program written when learning a new language.

+To begin, open the file you created in the first section of this chapter.
+You will put all the code we write in this section in this file.

 Firstly, we need to import the function `println` that we are going to use to print to the console.
 To do this, add the following line to the top of your file: